Choose a tab above to find words that begin with that letter.

 (or "The Green Jacket") the signature champion's prize for winning The Masters

-Example: If you win The Masters you get a trophy and some other cool stuff -- like lots of money -- but best-known and most importantly smile you get The Green Jacket.
+Example: If you win The Masters you get a trophy and some other cool stuff -- like lots of money -- but best-known and most importantly you get

 greenie